 Chris Brookes – Director: Global Business development

-Chris has extensive experience of business development, and project design and management, and has worked in the public health field for 15 years, and for the 10 years prior to that worked in development, including leading on statutory donor funding for a major UK development charity.
+Chris has extensive experience of international public health, business development, and project design and management, and has worked in the public health field for 16 years, and for the 10 years prior to that worked in development, including leading on statutory donor funding for a major UK development charity.

-In his previous job he was Director for a not-for-profit organisation which fostered learning between countries in what works to improve health and tackle health inequalities, particularly through action on the social determinants of health.
-He built up the portfolio of work, many with the UK Health Forum, to include several projects which brought together partners and stakeholders to improve health He has worked with several parts of the EU, Inter-American Development Bank, World Bank and World Health Organization.
+He has focused particularly on actions to address health inequalities internationally, and led Equity Action, the Joint Action between Ministries of Health in the EU on Health Inequalities from 2010-2013.
+He has also been working closely with international colleagues on reducing alcohol related harms.
+In his previous job he was Director for a not-for-profit organisation which fostered learning between countries in what works to improve health and tackle health inequalities.
+He built up the portfolio of work, many with the UK Health Forum, to include several projects which brought together partners and stakeholders to improve health.
+He has worked with several parts of the EU, Inter-American Development Bank, World Bank and World Health Organization.
 Prior to that he was International Project Manager for Health Inequalities in the Department of Health for England.
 In addition, Chris been the national focal point for the European Commission Public Health Programme.

 Dan French - Administrative Coordinator

 Dan has worked with the UKHF since 1999 providing administrative support to the UKHF staff and trustees, helping to coordinate central office systems and facilities, administering meetings, and supporting financial procedures.

 Nicola Schmidt - Information Systems Manager